Bitpulses/EZAuto/README.md

 ---

-## 📌 The Problem: Windows IME is Broken
+## 📌 The Problem: Windows IME Switcher is Broken

 You're working in **VS Code**, typing English — everything is fine.